 #5 The WG recommends that there is no need to determine who bears the costs as no mandatory transformation is recommended (see #1 above).

-Other questions in the charter:
+Other issues raised in the charter:

 C3.
-What exactly the benefits to the community are of translating and/or transliterating contact data, especially in light of the costs that may be connected to translation and or transliteration?
+Transformation – benefits vs costs

 Transformation would to some extent facilitate communication among stakeholders not sharing the same language.
 Good communication inspires confidence in the Internet and makes bad practices more difficult.